 I added the DX'ers Code of Conduct symbol on my page because in my lifetime of DX'ing, the unwritten code of behavior in the DX community has really taken a dive.
 You listen to a DX station trying to make contacts.
 He gets a partial call and requests a fill.
 Take a listen to the pile-up.
 Every station that was calling still is, eventhough they all know there is only one particular callsign he is looking for.
 After a few more moments, the DX station has to ask the pile-up to QRX, he is only looking for that certain station.
 Finally, the desired caller finds his way into the log.
 This scenario repeats itself 50,000 times.
 Imagine how much faster the DX station could make contacts if everybody just followed the DX Code of Conduct.
 Now if all DX'ers would agree to put some teeth in it and get some skin in the game, progress would be made.
 Lets say you are listening to a pile-up and you hear an offending caller.
 You make a recording of it and you send it to the ARRL.
 If they agree that this is incorrect behavior, they put the offender on probation.
-Do it again and you lose your DXCC status.
+Get reported again and you lose your DXCC status.
 You have to admit- the hobby would be a better place.
 Until then, it is an embarassment to be associated with behavior like that.